Andres Bautista: Commission on Elections (2015–2017)

 Another accusation claimed by the Marcos camp was the reports of another discrepancy in the data provided by the same transparency server, where the number of votes have been slightly decreased further.
 Bautista explained that this occurred as the result of their intentional act of removing the "test votes" which were apparently included in the official vote counts by accident, and reported by the transparency server.
 Still Marcos supporters believed the massive cheating was done through manipulation of the voting system and that Bautista had a direct hand in it.

 In its decision dated December 28, 2016, the National Privacy Commission found the COMELEC guilty of violation of the Data Privacy Act of 2012 for a data breach that led to the leakage of personal data of 1.3 million overseas Filipino voters as well as fingerprints of 15.8 million people and recommended the filing of criminal charges against Bautista under Section 26 of the Act.
 On March 25, 2021, the Court of Appeals dismissed Bautista's petition for review.

+Impeachment of Andres Bautista

 On October 11, 2017, Bautista announced his intention to resign as chairman of the Commission on Elections by the end of the year.
 Hours after announcing his intent to resign, the House of Representatives voted 137–75–2 to impeach Bautista from the post amid allegations of unexplained wealth.
-However, as of 2021, no articles of impeachment have reached the Senate.
 On October 23, President Rodrigo Duterte formally accepted Bautista's resignation.

-It was later discovered that Bautista fled to the United States on November 21, 2017, and refused to return to the Philippines despite a subpoena to attend a Senate probe.
+Bautista fled to the United States on November 21, 2017, and refused to return to the Philippines despite a subpoena to attend a Senate probe.

-International conferences

-Bautista has been a reactor in the 18th IDP International Education Conference in Sydney in 2004, a participant in the bilateral discussions with the University of Nepal Faculty of Law in Kathmandu in 2002 (no such university name in Nepal), a reactor in the 21st Century Form of Legal Education in Beijing in 2001, a delegate in the Conference on Obstacles to Third World Development in 1988, and Captain of the Philippine Team in the World University Debating Championships also in 1986.